Plow74/mdexample/file.md

 registration.</p></li>
 </ul>
 <ol start="2" type="1">
-<li><p>The tester verifies that the documentation described in step 1 of
+<li><p>The tester verifies the documentation described in step 1, of
 this section is available via a publicly accessible hyperlink that does not require preconditions or additional steps to access.</p></li>
 <li><p>To fulfill the API Maintenance of Certification requirement at §